matthieuSolente/email-darkmode/README.md

 ## Fix Border Problems in Outlook for Windows

 >This work on
-- :heavy_check_mark: Outlook for Windows
+- ✔️ Outlook for Windows

 Here we can try Outlook specific code for borders, like `mso-border-alt`: